plesk/wordpress-edition/README.md

  * Contract with Plesk to be able to retrieve Plesk Licenses from the Key Administrator Server (KA)
  * Provide Plesk Key with Proper Plesk Exension keys associated in cookbook script

+ or

+  * A Plesk license with the [WordPress Feature Pack](https://ext.plesk.com/packages/f8afea30-b1e9-45f5-ab71-437a0ce7c817-offer-wordpress-feature-pack)

 ## Deploying Plesk with WordPress Server Cookbook